Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Reflexive
 **Mins**: Awareness 2

-Reroll an Initiative Roll, taking the preferred result.
+Re-roll an Initiative Roll, taking the preferred result.
 This may only be done once.

 ### Uncanny Perception Technique